kismetwireless/kismet-docs/devel/rest/001-api_updates.md

 Over time, the Kismet endpoint API will change - while efforts are made to retain compatibility whenever possible, some changes will require breaking older implementations.
 These significant changes will be documented here.

+* `git`

+    Changes to the REST API:
+    * Added the option to [filter pcap-ng streams](/docs/devel/webui_rest/kismetdb/#filter-options) by packet tag

+    Changes to the kismetdb database:
+    * Updated to version 8 of kismetdb, which [adds additional packet metadata](/docs/devel/kismetdb/#version-8)

 * `2021-05-R1`

     Changes to the REST API: